Burzio's generalization: Optimality theory

-Burzio's Generalization can be enforced with ranked and inviolable interacting constraints based on Optimality Theory.
-Markedness and Faithfulness constraints are ranked to select an optimal candidate.
-In an optimality-theory (OT) style of analysis, the argument of an ergative intransitive verb can potentially be assigned either nominative (NOM) or accusative case (ACC).
+Burzio's generalization can be enforced with ranked and inviolable interacting constraints based on Optimality Theory.
+Markedness and faithfulness constraints are ranked to select an optimal candidate.
+In an Optimality Theory (OT) style of analysis, the argument of an ergative intransitive verb can potentially be assigned to either the nominative case (NOM) or accusative case (ACC).

 A markedness constraint, which ranks ACC above NOM, prevents ACC from surfacing on the subject.
 A faithfulness constraint, which prohibits an argument from bearing multiple cases, prevents NOM and ACC from being assigned to the same argument.
 Case on the argument is ranked highly on the tableau.
-In addition, a faithfulness constraint (FAITHLEX, which requires the inherent Case-licensing must be checked) must be ranked highly in the tableau.
-Constraint definitions: *ACCUSATIVE: assign a violation mark to an unaccusative verb with accusative Case. *NOMINATIVE: assign a violation mark to an unaccusative verb with Nominative Case.
+In addition, a faithfulness constraint (FAITHLEX, which requires that the inherent case-licensing must be checked) must be ranked highly in the tableau.
+Constraint definitions: *ACCUSATIVE: assign a violation mark to an unaccusative verb with the accusative case. *NOMINATIVE: assign a violation mark to an unaccusative verb with the nominative case.